 A hardware wallet.
 It is not always connected to the internet which makes it less prone to cyberattacks.

-Some types of wallets such as paper purses and hardware wallets will require you to have technical cryptocurrency knowledge.
-Software wallets, especially mobile apps are much easier to use.
+Some types of crypto wallets such as paper purses and hardware wallets will require you to have technical cryptocurrency knowledge.
+Other wallets, like software wallets, especially mobile apps are much easier to use.

 Yes.
-Many Bitcoin wallets today offer you the ability to trade directly.
+Many Bitcoin crypto wallets today offer you the ability to trade directly.